PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

  handling language constructs, according to the setting of this preference variable.

- One way of overriding `$ErrorActionPreference` for a single native command and handling it's exit status explicitly would be to put this logic into a script block and call it with the invocation operator (`&`).
+ One way of overriding `$ErrorActionPreference` for a single native command and handling its exit status explicitly would be to put this logic into a script block and call it with the invocation operator (`&`).

 ## Alternative Approaches and Considerations